jacobvarner/hoops-jacobvarner/_posts/2020-2-21-an-overview-of-kenpom-net-and-other-official-metrics-used-by-the-ncaa-tournament-selection-committee-in-2020.md

 ### The NCAA Evaluation Tool (NET)

-As I mentioned above, the NET is the new official metric of the NCAA and is basically an improved replacement for the RPI.
-The NET is supposed to be a more modern metric that includes "the Team Value index, which is based on game results and factors game location, the opponent and outcome, as well as net efficiency, winning percentage, adjusted winning percentage, and a capped scoring margin."
+As I mentioned above, the NET is the new official metric of the NCAA and is an improved replacement for the RPI.
+The NET is supposed to be a modernized metric that includes "the Team Value Index, which is based on game results and factors game location, the opponent and outcome, as well as net efficiency, winning percentage, adjusted winning percentage, and a capped scoring margin."